How to Play ConkerHow to Play Conker

 Filling a same-rank group

 Same-rank groups accept the missing suit.
-A same-rank Tris of A♠ A♥ A♦ accepts A♣.
+A same-rank Tris of A♠ A♥ A♦ accepts A♣ — adding the fourth suit burns the group and leaves the table.

 Dead groups